On the Sharp Input-Output Analysis of Nonlinear Systems under Adversarial Attacks: Acknowledgements

-This work was supported by the U. S. Army Research Laboratory and the U. S. Army Research Office under Grant W911NF2010219, Office of Naval Research under Grant N000142412673, AFOSR, NSF, and the UC Noyce Initiative.
+This work was supported by the U. S. Army Research Laboratory and the U. S. Army Research Office under Grant W911NF2010219, Office of Naval Research under Grant N000142412673, and NSF.